sjackman/uniqtag-paper/README.md

 Typically, $u_k(s, S)$ is the first *k*-mer in an alphabetically sorted list of the *k*-mers of a gene that are unique to that gene.

+A UniqTag can be generated from the nucleotide sequence of a gene or the translated peptide sequence of a protein-coding gene.
+Using the peptide sequence results in a UniqTag that is stable across synonymous changes to the coding sequence as well as to changes in the untranslated regions and introns of the gene.
+Since the amino acid alphabet is larger than the nucleotide alphabet, fewer characters are required for a *k*-mer to be likely unique, resulting in an aesthetically pleasing shorter identifier.

+When two gene models have identical *k*-mer compositions, they would be assigned the same UniqTag.
+It is also possible that two genes that have no unique *k*-mer and similar *k*-mer composition are assigned the same UniqTag.
+In such cases, genes that have the same UniqTag are distinguished by adding a numerical suffix to the UniqTag.

+The UniqTag is designed to be stable but will change in the following
+conditions: 1. when the sequence at the locus of the UniqTag changes; 2. when a least-frequent *k*-mer that is lexicographically smaller than the previous UniqTag is created; 3. when a duplicate *k*-mer is created elsewhere that results in the previous UniqTag no longer being a least-frequent *k*-mer.

+The special cases of merging and splitting gene models are interesting.
+Concatenating two gene models results in a gene whose UniqTag is the minimum of the two previous UniqTags, unless the new UniqTag spans the junction of the two sequences.
+Similarly when a gene model is split in two, one gene is assigned a new UniqTag and the other retains the previous UniqTag, unless the previous UniqTag spanned the junction.

+Importantly and in contrast, unlike naming the genes after the genomic contigs or scaffolds in which they are found, changing the order of the genes in a genome assembly has no effect on the UniqTag.

 Results
 =======